Argentina's largest province hails breakthrough in debt talks, creditors split | Business

 Argentina's largest province hails breakthrough in debt talks, creditors split

-'GENEROUS DEAL' Reuters could not immediately reach the province's main creditor committee for comment, though one other investor involved, who requested anonymity, called it "a very generous deal for creditors".
+One investor involved, however, who requested anonymity, called it "a very generous deal for creditors" that offered more than had been expected.
+"Some of the smaller holders in the committee thought the province could afford to pay more.
+I don't disagree but there are also political realities in every one of these deals," said another creditor close to the talks.

-"I would not have expected that they would have gone so far," he added.
+"A better deal might have been possible but not prior to the (November mid-term) elections – and that introduces a level of uncertainty that just felt unnecessary."
 Dollar debt issued by the province roared higher with the 2024 bond adding more than 3 cents to trade at levels last seen in September last year.

 Buenos Aires' López added that the agreement had been helped, in part, by improving economic conditions and declining cases of COVID-19 amid a national and regional vaccination push.
 "This is a key step to recover a sustainable debt profile, according to our ability to pay and the enormous difficulties that we must face," he said.